sirbrillig/gitnews/README.md

 ## Advanced Usage

-The `getNotifications` function is actually created by a factory function called `makeNotificationGetter` which is also exported by the module. `makeNotificationGetter` accepts an object with the following optional properties:
+The `getNotifications` function is actually created by a factory function called `createNoteGetter` which is also exported by the module. `createNoteGetter` accepts an object with the following optional properties:

 - `log`: Defines a logging function which will be called with status messages as the fetching process proceeds.
 This defaults to a noop.
 - `fetch`: Defines the `fetch` function to use when making API requests.
 This defaults to [`node-fetch`](https://www.npmjs.com/package/node-fetch).
 This is mostly useful for testing.